Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/multiple-objects.md

 When information about a merged property is requested, the [MergedPropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.MergedPropertyModel) uses information from the wrapped property models to determine the best possible "merged information".
 For example, if one wrapped property accessor is read-only, then the merged property is considered read-only.

 > [!TIP]
 > The `MergablePropertyAttribute` can be used on a property to prevent it from being merged.
-Also, only one property from all the data objects needs to be marked as not mergable.
+Also, only one property from all the data objects needs to be marked as not mergeable.

 ## Displaying Values